fidic-biomath/BindingInteraction/README.md

 ### 1st step: You must install the following programmes before configuring the pipeline:

-#### Requirements - Linux text processing and development tools (see more detail in wiki (https://github.com/fidic-biomath/BindingInteraction/wiki)
+#### Requirements - Linux text processing and development tools (see more details in wiki (https://github.com/fidic-biomath/BindingInteraction/wiki)

 * grep
 * cut